 For individual stories within the Mythos, see Recap.The Fear Mythos

 For the video game, see Fear Mythos: The RPG.

 There is now an anthology of Fear Mythos stories available here

 Tropes pertaining to specific Fears should be put on the character page.
 Tropes pertaining to specific stories should go under that work's page (listed in Recap.The Fear Mythos Stories

 General tropes for the Fear Mythos

-- The Adjectival Man: The Dying Man, the Blind Man, and the Smiling Man.
+- The Adjectival Man: The Dying Man, the Blind Man, and the Smiling Man, in addition to the obvious.
 The Wooden Girl and the Cold Boy are variations of the format.